 - further drafts and a final ceremony script

-- your ceremony being conducted at the venue of your choice
+- your Naming Ceremony being conducted at the venue of your choice

-- a presentation script as a lasting keepsake of your Ceremony
+- a presentation script as a lasting keepsake of your Naming Ceremony